CesiumGS/cesium-omniverse/docs/onboarding/README.md

     - Helpful additions for developers, such as one-click ways to open debug interfaces and print the fabric stage.
 - Cesium Cpp Tests
     - Tests of the C++ code underlying the main extension.
 For more info see [the testing guide](../testing-guide/README.md)
+- The Performance App
+    - Used to get general timing of an interactive session.
+See [the testing guide](../testing-guide/README.md) for how to run.

 ## Project File Structure
 Some self-explanatory directories have been ommitted.